 Event The Mona Lisa Temporarily on Display in the Galerie Médicis

 To ensure the smooth progress of renovations in the Salle des États and maintain optimal visiting conditions, the Musée du Louvre has decided to temporarily transfer the Mona Lisa to the Galerie Médicis (room 801, level 2, Richelieu wing).
-The painting will remain there from July 17 until work in the Salle des États is completed mid-October 2019.
+The painting will remain there from July 17 until work in the Salle des États is completed at the beginning of October 2019.

 Why is the Salle des États (or Mona Lisa room) being renovated?